Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Continuously and discretely labelled measurements

-with the upper bound being saturated only for $\mathcal{Y}=\mathcal{X}$.
+with the upper bound saturated only when $\mathcal{Y} = \mathcal{X}$.
 The implication of this is that the only way to achieve exact projection onto the ground state is by taking the set $\mathcal{Y}=\mathcal{X}$, but this of course does not realise photon-counting as we have projections onto all diagonal states with coefficient $1$, i.e., we have reproduced the identity operator \eqref{ContDiscDiff}.
-Thus there is no way to exactly reproduce on-off photon counting by a continuously labelled measurement.
+Thus, there is no way to exactly reproduce on-off photon counting by a continuously labelled measurement of the form of Eq.~\eqref{ContDiscDiffSub}.
 This is shown explicitly for the examples of heterodyne and homodyne detection in App \ref{HomIneq}.
-We remark that we are talking about equivalence in the strict sense (i.e. an equality), one may attempt to construct a continuously labelled measurement, which up to an error can reproduce a vacuum state projection, but we exclude such examples in the present work.
+We remark that we demand equivalence in the strict sense (i.e. an equality).
+One may attempt to construct a continuously labelled measurement, which up to an error can reproduce a vacuum state projection, but we exclude such examples in the present work.
 We are also excluding reconstructions of photon-number statistics through phase-averaged homodyne measurements \cite{PhysRevA.52.R924}, as we are focusing on single-shot measurement schemes.
+For a comparison against near-optimal single-shot schemes using photon detection, we refer the reader to App.~\ref{compapp}.

-Another important remark is that photon-counting is \textit{always} non-Gaussian, while certain types of continuously labelled non-Gaussian measurements may be interpreted as Gaussian measurement of a non-Gaussian-transformed state.
+Another important remark is that photon-counting is \emph{always} non-Gaussian, while certain types of continuously labelled non-Gaussian measurements may be interpreted as Gaussian measurement of a non-Gaussian-transformed state.
 These examples include preprocessing by non-Gaussian unitaries followed by homodyne detection.
 We may interpret this as a homodyne (Gaussian) detection of a preprocessed non-Gaussian state.
 We will consider examples of this in the following.